jeremy-koch/MCEN3030/0_details/pro-emails.md

 :::{tip}
 If you are going to "play chicken" with a deadline, you have to accept that you might lose.
 :::
-Further, in the Fall 2025 semester I received more "grade-grubbing" emails than ever before, wherein students ask, e.g., for an 89.3% to be rounded to an A-.
+Further, in the Fall 2025 semester I received more "grade-grubbing" emails than ever before, wherein students ask, e.g., for a final grade of 89.3% to be rounded to an A-.
 This is technically academic misconduct!

 The answer to all of these requests is no. We, unfortunately, give grades in this school, and the course policies are the rules of the game that everyone abides by.
 I am not going to be the judge of who has a good excuse, and it is not a course policy if I waive it for anyone who asks.
 Build some more robustness in your schedule where you can -- finishing things by the deadline should not, in general, be stressful.
 :::{aside}